BEST CHOICE | BEST PRICE | ||||

 Depending upon the type of pump you have chosen, some tools and materials are going to be required.
 Some of the items that you might need are:

 Do you see why we recommended a professional?
 Seriously, this can be a tiring job.
-Still reading?
+Still, reading?
 Wow.
 Okay, here we go.

 Determine the proper location for your sump pump.
 This is the easy part.
-The right area is one where water stands and one that is near to an electrical outlet that is well above the water level.
+The right area is one where water stands and one that is near an electrical outlet that is well above the water level.

 Once the pump is in the hole, add more gravel around the base to stabilize the pump.
 You’ll want at least two inches of clearance at the top where the pipe connections are.